Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

 \subsubsection{Entailment Evaluation}

 A rigorous, two-step verification was conducted to ensure that the hallucinated responses are indeed {\em factually incorrect}.
 First, the generated hallucinations were manually verified by the authors using relevant information.
-Once the authors were reasonably confident about the incorrectness of the hallucinations, computational verification was performed using the concept of entailment, as LLM-based textual entailment is highly suitable for evaluating open-domain question answering \citep{yao-barbosa-2024-accurate}.
+Then, computational verification was performed using the concept of entailment, as LLM-based textual entailment is highly suitable for evaluating open-domain question answering \citep{yao-barbosa-2024-accurate}.
 For a given input pair consisting of a genuine and a hallucinated response to the same question, entailment signifies that the two responses are consistent; conversely, the absence of entailment indicates inconsistency \citep{sammons2010ask}.
 To confirm that the generated minor and major hallucinations are indeed incorrect, neither response should exhibit an entailment relationship with the genuine response.
 For each question $X$, we prompted the corresponding LLMs to generate a genuine response ($X_G$), a minor hallucinated response ($X_{Mi}$), and a major hallucinated response ($X_{Mj}$).
 We then employed GPT-4 and Llama-3.1 to perform entailment assessments, accepting $X$ and all its responses only if both models concurred that $X_{Mi}$ and $X_{Mj}$ did not entail $X_G$.
 Following this rigorous screening, we selected the first 54 questions paired with three response categories.
 Please refer to \ref{appendix: selected_questions} for the selected questions.